welcome to the tropical world

 There are moments when we fall deep — and moments when we rise again.

-Yet even in moments of stillness, of transition, of new beginnings, something valuable lies quietly within.
-That is why I am drawn to light, color, and brightness — in art, and in life.
+Yet even in moments of stillness, of transition, of new beginnings, there is still something valuable and wonderful to be found.
+That is why I am drawn to color and light — in art, and in life.

 Behind my work lies a journey.
 You’re welcome to step beyond the canvas.